The Ultimate Diagnostic Essay Guide

 Before you write a single word, read the prompt carefully.
 Then read it again.
 Misunderstanding the prompt is the fastest way to derail your diagnostic essay.
 Circle or underline keywords.
 Are you being asked to “analyze,” “compare,” “argue,” “reflect,” or “describe”?
 Each of these words demands a different approach.
 Look at these sample diagnostic essay prompts to see the various forms they can take.

 Resist the urge to start writing immediately.
 A few minutes of planning will save you a lot of time and confusion later.
-A well-structured outline is your best friend.
-This doesn’t need to be a formal, detailed diagnostic essay outline; a quick list or a mind map will do.
-Here’s a simple template for your plan:
+A well-structured diagnostic essay outline is your best friend.
+This does not need to be a formal, detailed outline.
+A quick list or a mind map will do.
+Here is a simple template for your plan:

 • Thesis: Write a one-sentence preliminary thesis statement.